-Accents and dialects have been well studied and valued by linguists, but cants continue to be a mystery to most speakers — and some of that mystery is willful.
-Occasionally named cryptolects, argots or even anti-languages, cants represent the need of certain communities, many of them marginalized, to maintain secrecy and protect group dynamics in order to survive.
+Accents and dialects have been well studied and valued by linguists, but cants continue to be a mystery — and some of that mystery is willful.
+Occasionally called cryptolects, argots or even anti-languages, cants are created by communities, many of them marginalized, to maintain secrecy and protect group dynamics in order to survive.

 Also known as rogues’ cant or peddler’s French, thieves’ cant developed as a strategy by criminals to avoid being understood by officers of the law and society at large.
 The first written allusions surfaced in the 16th century and coincided with the Elizabethan era.
 Thomas Hartman, a 16th Century magistrate, left one of the first written testimonies of thieves’ cant, which he amassed by offering money and food to beggars in exchange for information on their cryptolect.
-In 1811, a full lexicon of thieves cant was published; the Dictionary of the Vulgar Tongue: A Dictionary of Buckish Slang, University Wit and Pickpocket Eloquence includes words such as “cloy” (steal) and “game” (robbery) alongside “jail bird” (prisoner) and “pig” (officer of the law), the latter two of which are still used to this day colloquially and informally.
+In 1811, a full lexicon of thieves cant was published: the Dictionary of the Vulgar Tongue: A Dictionary of Buckish Slang, University Wit and Pickpocket Eloquence.
+While not many people use thieves’ cant today, the dictionary includes words such as “cloy” (steal) and “game” (robbery) alongside “jail bird” (prisoner) and “pig” (officer of the law), of which the latter two are still used to this day.

 - birds of a feather — rogues of the same gang

 - fagger — a small boy passed through a window in order to open the door to a house